 8. Ms Vivian WONG Yuen Ting, Administrative Executive

-Dogs can smell things that humans cannot … like happiness, anger, stress and pregnancy.
+31 July 2017 Technology to detect disease in human breath could be coming to your smartphone Dogs can smell things that humans cannot … like happiness, anger, stress and pregnancy.
 That’s the idea behind a new kind of breathalyser — one that would be much smaller and more sensitive than those used by police on the side of the road.
-Noushin Nasiri, a member of the IDEAL Hub team and material engineer at the University of Technology Sydney, is trying to develop what would be the world’s smallest sensor for detecting disease in a person’s breath.
+Dr Noushin Nasiri, a material engineer at the Institute for Biomedical Materials & Devices (IBMD), School of Mathematical and Physical Sciences, UTS is trying to develop what would be the world’s smallest sensor for detecting disease in a person’s breath.

-July 3rd 2017 They’re a million times smaller than a grain of rice, so how can nanotechnology help detect some of the most deadly diseases prevalent today?
-Hear IDEAL Hub members Olga Shimoni – Senior Lecturer in the School of Mathematical and Physical Sciences at the University of Technology Sydney and Noushin Nasiri – Research Associate in the School of Mathematical and Physical Sciences at the University of Technology Sydney, speak about this on 2SER.
+3 July 2017 They are a million times smaller than a grain of rice, so how can nanotechnology help detect some of the most deadly diseases prevalent today?
+Hear IDEAL Hub members Olga Shimoni – Senior Lecturer in the School of Mathematical and Physical Sciences at the University of Technology Sydney and Dr Noushin Nasiri – Postdoctoral Research Associate in the School of Mathematical and Physical Sciences at the University of Technology Sydney, speak about this on 2SER.

-May 17th 2017 IDEAL Hub partner Alcolizer has been featured in the media with discussion of government policy to introduce drug testing for welfare recipients.
-Link to the article in The Australian.
+17 May 2017 IDEAL Hub partner Alcolizer has been featured in the media with discussion of government policy to introduce drug testing for welfare recipients.

 1 February 2017 Arthur Sinodinos on his vision for his new portfolio as Minister for Industry, Innovation and Science.